Disclaimer: this post contains affiliate links. When you make a purchase through these links, I receive a commission at no extra cost to you.

 Busuu vs Duolingo

-Busuu vs Duolingo is, fortunately, a pretty easy comparison because they’re built for 2 very different kinds of language learners.
+Busuu (keep reading for an exclusive offer!) vs Duolingo is, fortunately, a pretty easy comparison because they’re built for 2 very different kinds of language learners.
 The problem is that unless you’ve personally tried them both, there’s no way for you to know that.
 Enter me!

 That being said, let’s compare Busuu vs Duolingo so you can decide which resource will be more helpful for you when it comes to achieving your personal language learning goals.